-This is a critical period for property buyers, and not just because of coronavirus.
-The deadline for an extension to the Brexit transition period is this June; if not, you have only this year to keep your EU rights.
+This summer is critical for property buyers in the EU.
+The deadline for an extension to the Brexit transition period is approaching rapidly and, if refused, you have just months to keep your EU rights.

 There are two key factors you need to be aware of.
 Firstly, the Brexit talks deadline and, secondly, the volatility of the property market.